DhananjaySinghJ/weathertemporal/README.md

 ## Configuration

-1. Open the `config.py` file and update the following settings:
+1. Create a .env file for:
 - API keys for the weather API and SendGrid
 - PostgreSQL database connection details
+- Temporal host port

 ## Usage